Get the ArenaCoach Desktop App

 Restoration Druid PvP Guide - Midnight Season 1

-Restoration Druid PvP guide for Midnight Season 1.
-A tier at 58.3% win rate.
-Talents, gear, stat priority, matchups, and team compositions from real data.
+Restoration Druid PvP talents and gear for Midnight Season 1.
+C tier, 48.3% win rate in Solo Shuffle.
+Talents, gear, stat priority, matchups, and compositions.

 Patch 12.0.5 Season 1